 Experiments in philosophy and social science.

-In this episode, I look back on my journey with Urbit, the ambitious project to rebuild the internet, why I stepped back, detailing the project's unexpected twists, including the challenges faced by startups attempting to build on the platform and the surprising return of founder Curtis Yarvin.
-I take an honest look at how his initial timeline expectations were off and the difficulties encountered, like the "death by a tho...
+In this episode, I review the state of Urbit and my history with this ambitious project to rebuild the internet.
+I explain why I stepped back, detailing what's happened with the network in the past few years, including the challenges faced by startups attempting to build on the platform and the surprising return of founder Curtis Yarvin.
+I take an honest look at how my initial timeline expectations were off, and other mist...

 This episode unpacks the seventh and eighth sentences of Nick Land's "Meltdown," where "soft engineering slithers out of its box into yours" and "human security is lurching into crisis."
 We consider how Land's vision of programming the body manifests in surprising ways, from COVID-19 as a biological agent turned symbolic force, to the AI of Ex Machina.
 The idea of the human body as a programmable interface, with roots in W...